-- Opened in 2003, Viridor’s Perth facility is Scotland’s only dedicated Waste Electrical and Electronic Equipment (WEEE) recycling facility, working on behalf of producer compliance schemes covering 96 per cent of Scottish local authorities.
+- Opened in 2003, Viridor’s Perth facility is one of Scotland’s only dedicated Waste Electrical and Electronic Equipment (WEEE) recycling facilities, working on behalf of producer compliance schemes covering 96 per cent of Scottish local authorities.

-- The location was the first UK facility to employ the latest MeWa WEEE recycling technology and recycles 95 per cent of components from TVs, fridges and small domestic appliances.
+- The location is considered the first UK facility to employ the latest MeWa WEEE recycling technology and recycles 95 per cent of components from TVs, fridges and small domestic appliances.

 - The facility recycled over 50,000 tonnes of electronic and electrical items in Scotland over the last two years including resources from 625,000 fridges alone.

 - Viridor Perth delivers impressive results, including a 60 per cent year-on-year increase in recycling of televisions and small electrical items since the adoption of the WEEE directive in 1997.